 Again, you can mark those points with pins if you want to.

 I recommend preparing both sides of the sweatpants before sewing the tacks, so you can compare them.
-Size of both pocket openings should be the same and they should also be the same distance from the waistline.
+The size of both pocket openings should be the same and they should also be the same distance from the waistline.

 Okay, that’s it for the pockets.